peterjc/thapbi-pict/docs/examples/woody_hosts/edit_graph.rst

 .. image:: https://user-images.githubusercontent.com/63959/60818082-d7d80100-a194-11e9-8002-7d855c0c0bd1.png

-In the PDF output, nodes are coloured by genus (red for *Phytophthora*), but only labelled if in the database at species level.
+In the PDF (and XGMML) output, nodes are coloured by genus (red for *Phytophthora*), but only labelled if in the database at species level.

 The edges are solid for a one base pair edit distance, dashed for a two base pair edit distance, and dotted for a three base pair edit distance.
 All grey.